IrishTechCommunity/irishtechcommunity.github.io/codeofconduct.md

 # Where can I find an Admin?

 - You can ping the admins by @admins.
-Otherwise the active admins are: @oisin, @colmdoyle & @mikem (as of 2017)
+Otherwise the active admins are: @oisin & @mikem (as of Feb 2018)
 - Admins will be happy to assist those experiencing harassment to feel safe in this community.
 - You can find other details for admins at the http://irishtechcommunity.com/adminguide/